We are committed to protecting and respecting your privacy.

 Who are we?

-We are three separate companies with Directors and Shareholders in common, namely, Channel Communication Services Ltd, Channel Network Services Ltd and Channel IP Ltd, who share one website and operate from the same address at Channel House, 87 Macrae Road, Eden Office Park, Ham Green, Bristol BS20 0DD.
-‘We’, ‘our’ & ‘us’ may mean one, two or all of these Companies.
-We provide you with equipment, service and support from one or all of these companies.
-We supply and support communication systems, hardware and software, lines, links, call charges and IT support.
+We are Channel Comms Ltd and operate from Channel House, 87 Macrae Road, Eden Office Park, Ham Green, Bristol BS20 0DD.
+‘We’, ‘our’ & ‘us’ means Channel Comms Ltd. We supply and support communication systems, hardware and software, lines, links, call charges and IT support.

 How and why we collect information